SreejaBethu/Smart-Report-Analyzer/README.md

     sample_report.pdf – Business-style unstructured report

-✅ Models Used
+### ✅ Models Used

 Purpose	Model

 Summarization	knkarthick/MEETING_SUMMARY

 Table Q&A	google/tapas-large-finetuned-wtq

 PDF/Text Q&A	google/flan-t5-small

-🔐 Important Notes
+### 🔐 Important Notes

 Never commit your .env file or token to GitHub.

 You can add .env to .gitignore:

 .env

-📌 TODOs / Future Improvements
+### 📌 TODOs / Future Improvements

 Add support for larger files or chunked analysis

 Upload multiple files for comparison

 Deploy to Streamlit Cloud or HuggingFace Spaces

 Improve accuracy using retrieval-augmented generation (RAG)

-📄 License
+### 📄 License

 MIT License – free to use and modify.

-💡 Author
+###💡 Author

 Created by Sreeja Bethu
-🔗 LinkedIn (Optional)
+🔗 LinkedIn (linkedin.com/in/sreejabethu)

 ---